Preheat the oven to 350 degrees. Grease and then line a 9”x13” baking pan with parchment paper and set aside.

 In a separate medium bowl sift together the flour, cocoa powder, baking powder, baking soda and salt.
 Set aside.

-In the mixing bowl of a stand mixer, add the granulated sugar, brown sugar, vegetable oil.
-Using the paddle attachment mix for 1-2 minutes on medium speed until combined.
+In a large mixing bowl using a hand mixer, add the granulated sugar, and brown sugar, vegetable oil.
+Mix for 1-2 minutes on medium speed until combined.
 Add the eggs, vanilla extract and the sour cream.
 Blend again at medium speed for 2 minutes.

 Alternating with the dry ingredients and Guinness stout, starting and ending with the flour mixture.
 Mix until combined and smooth.